mennaabdelelhady/assemblyproject/README.md

-An assembly project to simulate the maze game.
 # 8086 Assembly Quiz Game

 This is a simple multiple-choice quiz game written entirely in **x86 DOS Assembly Language**, using **TASM (Turbo Assembler)** and **DOS interrupts** for input/output operations.
 The program runs in a DOS environment or DOSBox emulator and presents the user with 9 questions related to assembly language and debugging concepts.